jmplonka/InventorLoader/README.md

 	  references, so that a correct placement is not possible</s>
 	- Added pad feature.
 Maybe this will be chagned to Part instead of PartDesign.

-- 0.4: Added table for parameters.
+- 0.4: Added spreadsheet for parameters.
 	- Added handling of expressions for parameters
 	- fixed missing placement for 2D-sketches